ArieLevs/NalkinsCloud/README.md

 ------------
 All services and code will setup on the same machine, Centos7 or Raspberry Pi 4.9.59-v7+

-Start by installing Raspberry pi, download 'RASPBIAN STRETCH LITE' from https://www.raspberrypi.org/downloads/raspbian/ And create micro-sd with that image (Rufus is recommended).
+Start by installing Raspberry pi, download [RASPBIAN STRETCH LITE](https://www.raspberrypi.org/downloads/raspbian/) And create micro-sd with that image (Rufus is recommended).
 Based on: Linux raspberrypi 4.9.59-v7+ # armv7l GNU/Linux

-For Setting up the project on Centos7 OS, Download image: https://www.centos.org/download/ If you need assistance to make the USB installation use this guide https://wiki.centos.org/HowTos/InstallFromUSBkey
+For setting up the project on Centos7 OS [Download iso image](https://www.centos.org/download/), If you need assistance to make the USB installation [use this guide](https://wiki.centos.org/HowTos/InstallFromUSBkey).
 Based on: CentOS Linux 7 Kernel: Linux 3.10.0-693.5.2.el7.x86_64

 - For additional assistance please search on how to install the OS

-### If you choose Raspberry Pi you will need to configure it for SSH use
+#### If you choose Raspberry Pi you will need to configure it for SSH use
 Connect the Raspberry Pi to a monitor and keyboard, once OS is up:

-Default login user is 'pi' and password is 'raspberry', Change the password
+Default login user is `pi` and password is `raspberry`, Change the password:
-After login with 'pi' user type `passwd`
+Type `passwd`
 Add user to sudoers and start ssh service
 ```
 sudo usermod -aG sudo pi